Karnan (2021 film): Theatrical

 A day before the scheduled release on 8 April 2021, The Government of Tamil Nadu imposed 50% seating capacity in theatres due to surge in COVID-19 cases in Tamil Nadu.
 Producer Kalaipuli S. Thanu tweeted that the film will be released on the scheduled date despite new restrictions on theatre occupancy being imposed.
-Advanced bookings of the film were started on 6 April 2021, post Tamil Nadu Legislative Assembly elections.
-Due to the huge demand for the film, many theatres announced screening early morning shows across Tamil Nadu.
+Advanced bookings of the film started on 6 April 2021, post Tamil Nadu Legislative Assembly elections.

 Home media

-The Satellite Rights of the film were sold to Zee Tamil and the Streaming Rights of the film were acquired by Amazon Prime Video.
-It was streamed on Amazon Prime Video on 14 May 2021.
-It was premiered on Zee Tamil at 6:00 PM on the occasion of Independence Day.
+The film began streaming on Amazon Prime Video from 14 May 2021.
+It premiered on Zee Tamil at 6:00 PM on 15 August 2021, the occasion of Independence Day.

 Reception

 Box office

 Karnan registered ₹10.40 crore at the box office, which marked Dhanush's highest opening in his career.
-Despite 50% occupancy limit, the film earned ₹25.60 crores during the opening weekend, due to the positive word-of-mouth.
+Despite 50% occupancy limit, the film earned ₹25.60 crore during the opening weekend, due to the positive word-of-mouth.
 The film received good response from audience at the rural centres, which helped a raise through its collections.
 The collections of the film were much affected by the new restrictions for theatres in order to curb COVID-19; as of the first eleven days of its release, it collected ₹46 crore from Tamil Nadu alone.
+It concluded its theatrical run with worldwide gross estimated to be ₹67.25 crore.